Connections-Business-Directory/Connections/README.md

 [Complete Changelog can be found here.](http://connections-pro.com/changelog/)

+= 10.3.2 07/23/2021 =
+* TWEAK: Use of the `_deprecated::_func()` rapper function for `_deprecated_function()` to ensure warnings are not triggered during AJAX or REST requests even if `WP_DEBUG` is enabled.
+Message will only trigger when environment type is set to development.
+* BUG: Do not set offset when querying Entry URLs while building the sitemap url index when the page number is 0 (zero).

 = 10.3.1 07/19/2021 =
 * NEW: Introduce `Taxonomy\Partial\getTermParents()`.
 * TWEAK: No need to import the core Connections Directory object on the term taxonomy admin pages since it is not utilized.